katiepestotnik/lesson/sections/part4.2.md

 [VIDEO 6 - Functions]()<br>

 ## Functions
 Functions are chunks of code that can be used repeatedly simply by invoking them.
 They perform tasks or calculate values.
-A function will typically have an input and produce an output.
+A function will typically have an input and produce an output.<br>
 ![functions](../assets/functions.png)
 :mag_right: Review the syntax <br>